hydro-project/hydroflow/book/example_1_simplest.md

 This simplest example uses a simple two-step linear flow.
 It starts with a [`source_iter`](./surface_ops.gen.md#source_iter) operator that takes the Rust iterator `0..10` and iterates it to emit the numbers 0 through 9.
-That operators then passes those numbers along the `->` arrow downstream to a [`for_each`](./surface_ops.gen.md#for_each) operator that invokes its closure argument to print each item passed in.
+That operator then passes those numbers along the `->` arrow downstream to a [`for_each`](./surface_ops.gen.md#for_each) operator that invokes its closure argument to print each item passed in.